Up the Creek (1984 film): Reception

 The Los Angeles Times wrote that the film was "not as consistently amusing" as Police Academy but was "rambunctious and raunchy enough to divert undemanding audiences."
 The Washington Post called it "a moist smut movie" in which the best performance was given by the dog.
 The New York Times called it "a ridiculous ordeal, all right, but certainly not in the way the filmmakers intended."
 Gene Siskel of the Chicago Tribune however said the film was "a good time", where Matheson, Furst and Helberg "play their roles with the same whimsical naturalness that made Bill Murray a star.
 They don't push themselves upon us, and that allows us to identify with them in a relaxed way.
 The result is a very tight script with breathing room.
 That's most unusual for a teen comedy, and that's why Up the Creek is one of the best."
-Let’s not overlook how much Dan Monahan, Stephen Furst, and Sandy Helberg bring to the party.
-Monahan’s Gonzer is basically a walking embodiment of 80s party culture, but he does it with such enthusiasm it’s hard not to root for him.